uthcode/learntosolveit/source/python.rst

 should be a handy reference when working on bugs again.

 RFC 3986 Notes:
-Mon Aug 25 10:17:01 IST 2008

-A URI is a sequence of characters that is not always represented as a sequence of octets. ( What are octets?
-OCTETS means 8 Bits.
-Nothing else!)

-Percent-encoded octets may be used within a URI to represent characters outside the range of the US-ASCII coded character set.
+A URI is a sequence of characters that is not always represented as a sequence of octets.Percent-encoded octets may be used within a URI to represent characters outside the range of the US-ASCII coded character set.

-Specification uses Augmented Backus-Naur Form (ABNF) notation of [RFC2234], including the followig core ABNF syntax rules defined by that specification:
+Specification uses Augmented Backus-Naur Form (ABNF) notation of RFC2234, including the following core ABNF syntax rules defined by that specification:
 ALPHA (letters), CR ( carriage return), DIGIT (decimal digits), DQUOTE (double quote), HEXDIG (hexadecimal digits), LF (line feed) and SP (space).

 Section 1 of RFC3986 is very generic.
-Understand that URI should be transferable and single generic syntax should denote the whole range of URI schemes.

-URI Characters are, in turn, frequently encoded as octets for transport or presentation.
+Understand that URI should be transferable and single generic syntax should denote the whole range of URI schemes.URI Characters are, in turn, frequently encoded as octets for transport or presentation.
 This specification does not mandate any character encoding for mapping between URI characters and the octets used to store or transmit those characters.

 pct-encoded = "%" HEXDIG HEXDIG

-For consistency, uri producers and normalizers should use uppercase hexadecimal digits, for all percent - encodings. reserved = gen-delims / sub-delims
+For consistency, uri producers and normalizers should use uppercase hexadecimal digits, for all percent - encodings.

+reserved = gen-delims / sub-delims
 gen-delims = ":" / "/" / "?" / "#" / "[" / "]" / "@"
 sub-delims = "!" / "$" / "&" / "'" / "(" / ")"
 / "*" / "+" / "," / ";" / "="

 unreserved = ALPHA / DIGIT / "-" / "." / "_" / "~"

-When a new URI scheme defines a component that represents textual data consisting of characters from the Universal Character Set [UCS], the data should first be encoded as octets according to the UTF-8 character encoding [STD63]; then only those octets that do not correspond to characters in the unreserved set should be percent- encoded.
+When a new URI scheme defines a component that represents textual data consisting of characters from the Universal Character Set, the data should first be encoded as octets according to the UTF-8 character encoding [STD63];
+then only those octets that do not correspond to characters in the unreserved set should be percent- encoded.
 For example, the character A would be represented as "A", the character LATIN CAPITAL LETTER A WITH GRAVE would be represented as "%C3%80", and the character KATAKANA LETTER A would be represented as "%E3%82%A2".

-Section 2, was on encoding and decoding the characters in the url scheme.
 How that is being used encoding reservered characters within data.
 Transmission of url from local to public when using a different encoding - translate at the interface level.

 URI = scheme ":" hier-part [ "?" query ] [ "#" fragment ]